 Symptom Possible cause Remedy WattBox is not receiving power (the System Status No power is being supplied.
 Make sure the AC power plug is plugged into a properly grounded 120V (nominal) wall outlet.
 Some wall outlets are controlled by a wall switch.
 Try flipping the switches in the room, especially those near the wall outlet.
 Also check the location's circuit breakers.
 LED is not illuminated).
 Too many devices are connected, causing an overload, tripping the WattBox's internal circuit breaker.
 Press the circuit breaker's reset button.
 Allow 10 minutes before attempting to reset; otherwise, the reset will fail.
 If the circuit breaker continues to trip, move one or more components to another WattBox.
-The attached component is Component is plugged into To turn the outlet on, log in to the not receiving a controlled outlet and the WattBox interface or press the power power from outlet is off. button. the WattBox.
+The attached component is not receiving power from the WattBox.
+Component is plugged into a controlled outlet and the outlet is off.
+To turn the outlet on, log in to the WattBox interface or press the power button.